 Instructions

-- Heat the olive oil in a Dutch oven or medium saucepan over medium heat.
+- Heat the olive oil in a large pot over medium heat.
 Add the onion and cook until very soft and just starting to brown, about 12 to 15 minutes.
 Add the garlic and cook for about a minute before adding the curry and bay leaf.
 Cook for another 30 seconds.
-Then add the cauliflower, potatoes, crushed tomatoes, chickpeas and vegetable stock.
+Then add the cauliflower, potatoes, crushed tomatoes, chickpeas and vegetable broth.1 Tablespoon extra virgin olive oil, 1 medium onion, 2 cloves garlic, 2 Tablespoons curry powder, 1 bay leaf, 1 head cauliflower florets, 3 medium red potatoes, 1-15 ounce can crushed tomatoes, 1-15 ounce can chickpeas, 2 cups vegetable broth

 - Bring to a simmer, lower the heat and continue to simmer gently for about 20 minutes or until the potatoes are just tender.

-- Add the peas and coconut milk, if you’re using it, and cook just another minute.
-Remove the bay leaf and add salt and pepper to taste.
+- Add the peas and coconut milk, if you're using it, and cook just another minute.
+Remove the bay leaf and add salt and pepper to taste.1 cup frozen peas, 1-14 ounce can coconut milk, salt and pepper

 Notes